iimo23/ZK/README.md

 - 401: Unauthorized (Device not connected)
 - 500: Server Error

-## Security Notes
+## Implementation Details

-1. Device connection information is stored in server-side session
-2. SSL verification is disabled for export endpoints
-3. No authentication is required for the web interface
-4. API tokens are not required for data export
+1. **Device Connection**
+   - Uses the ZK library to communicate with biometric devices
+   - Supports connection via IP address and port
+   - Handles connection timeouts and errors
+   - Maintains connection state

+2. **Record Tracking**
+   - Uses a set (`sync_records_sent`) to track which records have been sent
+   - Prevents duplicate record submission
+   - Maintains record history

+3. **Background Scheduler**
+   - Uses APScheduler for background tasks
+   - Runs synchronization tasks automatically
+   - Handles scheduler shutdown on application exit

+4. **Logging**
+   - Comprehensive logging system
+   - Logs device connections, data retrieval, and API interactions
+   - Logs errors and exceptions for troubleshooting

 ## Troubleshooting

 1. Device Connection Issues:
-   - Verify IP address and port
+   - Verify IP address and port in config.json
    - Check network connectivity
    - Ensure device is powered on
+   - Check the application logs for connection errors

-2. Export Issues:
+2. API Integration Issues:
-   - Verify export URL is correct
+   - Verify export URL is correct in export_config.json
    - Check endpoint availability
-   - Review response messages
+   - Review response messages in the logs
+   - Ensure proper data format is being sent

-3. Data Issues:
+3. Synchronization Issues:
-   - Clear data and reconnect device
-   - Reset settings if configuration is corrupted
+   - Check if the scheduler is running
+   - Verify that records are being retrieved from the device
-   - Check device time synchronization
+   - Check for API errors in the logs
+   - Ensure the system clock is synchronized